AboudiMik/Final-Year-Project/README.md

 # Final-Year-Project
-This repositroy consist of my dissertation which is an analysis tool that compares electrophysiological data on estrogen-treated and control samples.
+This repository consists of my dissertation which is an analysis tool that compares electrophysiological data on estrogen-treated and control samples.